 At this price point mountain bikes go Gucci and highly specialised.
 Expect a lightweight carbon fibre frame from a desirable brand, light and strong carbon fibre wheels, top-tier components, Shimano electronic drivetrain or SRAM x1 with 12 gears.
 Splitting performance at this price range becomes difficult as the difference between one bike and another is often minimal, so it really comes down to rider preferences or desires.

 As with road bikes, mountain bikes are commonly made from either carbon fibre, aluminium, titanium, steel or a combination of these materials.
 Each material has different characteristics and will affect the cost, comfort, weight and general 'feel' of the bike.
 It's worth noting that it's often how the chosen material is used by the engineers and manufacturers that matters most, and this is something that each brand will typically play with.
+Below is a summary of each type of material, check out our Frame Material Explained Guide for a more in-depth description.

 Aluminium is the most common frame material closely followed by carbon fibre.
 Aluminium shares similar properties to carbon fibre; it can be used to make a light and stiff bike.
 It's also easier to work with, which makes it a cheaper option than carbon fibre.
 Aluminium bikes have great power transfer thanks to the stiffness of the material and thickness of the tubes, but this can lead to a harsh ride if suspension isn't present.
 To add strength to an aluminium frame whilst keeping weight down, manufacturers will add 'butting' in single, double or triple variations to the frame tubes.
 This involves producing tubes with varying wall thicknesses which become thinner in the centre where strength isn't as crucial as it is at the welded ends.
 For example, a triple butted tube will change wall thickness three times and therefore can be made lighter without a loss in strength, but at an increased cost.
 Choosing an aluminium frame can provide a cost effective solution for those seeking performance on a budget.